RaSan147/pyrobox/README.md

 ### On Windows

   1. Open `CMD` or `PowerShell`
-  1. Run `pip install pyrobox`
+  1. Run `pip install -U pyrobox`
-  1. Run `pyrobox` to launch the server
+  1. Run `pyrobox` to launch the server on the Terminal Current Working Directory.

 ### On Linux

   1. Open `Terminal`
-  1. Run `pip3 install pyrobox`
+  1. Run `pip3 install -U pyrobox`
-  1. Run `pyrobox` to launch the server
+  1. Run `pyrobox` to launch the server on the Terminal Current Working Directory.

 ### CHECK [FAQ](#faq) FOR FUTURE HELP AND ISSUE FIX